MikeAleksa/url-shortener/README.md

 - IaC - terraform for deployment on AWS or K8s
 - CI/CD - pipeline for redeploying on updates, minified dockerfile with prebuilt binary (and without Docker-in-Docker) saved as artifact and deployed
 - Postman Integration Tests
-- Remove .env (for demonstration purposes)

 - Unit Test
   - Swagger
   - OpenAPI generator
+- additional logging and error messages for bad queries (e.g. validation errors)
+- security hardening (remove .env thats there for demonstration purposes)